wenduocheng/wenduocheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me

-I am **Wenduo Cheng**, a 2rd year Ph.D. student in Computational Biology at Carnegie Mellon University.
+I am **Wenduo Cheng**, a 2nd-year Ph.D. student in the Ray and Stephanie Lane Computational Biology Department at Carnegie Mellon University.
 I am fortunate to be advised by [Jian Ma](https://www.cs.cmu.edu/~jianma/).
+Before Ph.D., I completed a M.S. in Computational Biology at CMU and B.S. in genetics and genomics at Duke Kunshan University.

 My background spans bioinformatic sequence analysis, evolutionary biology, environmental science, genome-wide association studies, and deep learning for computational biology.
-I am currently focused on applying AI to accelerate biological discovery, especially through biological foundation models and autonomous agents.
+My current research interests lie in applying AI to accelerate biological discovery, particularly through biological foundation models and autonomous agents.
+Specifically, I am intersted in:

 # 🔥 News
-*November 2025:* 🎉 DNALongBench has been featured for the Nature Communications Editors’ Highlights collection on Computational and Theoretical Biology!
+*November 2025:* 🎉 DNALongBench has been featured for the [Nature Communications Editors’ Highlights collection -- Computational and Theoretical Biology](https://www.nature.com/collections/cfhfejghec)!
-Check it out here: [Nature Communications Editors’ Highlights – Computational and Theoretical Biology](https://www.nature.com/collections/cfhfejghec).

 *September 2025:* 🎉 Our DNALongBench work is accepted by Nature Communications!

+*August 2025:* 🎉 Our L2G paper is accepted by TMLR 2025!

 # 📝 Publications